Tinkidinki/cvenn-codes/README.md

-# Characterization of Conditional Von Neumann Entropy
+# Witnessing Negative Conditional Entropy as an Operational Resource

+The paper
-This repository contains all the codes written in `MATLAB` used to generate results in the paper 'Characterization of Conditional Von Neumann Entropy'  The pdf of the paper is available in the repository.
+This repository contains all the codes written in `MATLAB` used to generate results in the paper 'Witnessing Negative Conditional Entropy as an Operational Resource'  The paper can be found [here](https://arxiv.org/abs/2001.11237).

 It also contains a few quantum functions useful for 2-qubit systems written in `sage`.

 Functions from the following libraries have been used to write the functions in this repository.